valeckom/system-status-email/README.md

 ## Future improvements

-1. Update script - load the new version and keep the `.env` file
-2. Convert `README.md` to `README.txt` for build bundle
+1. Convert `README.md` to `README.txt` for build bundle
-3. Add S.M.A.R.T. drive info table
+2. Add S.M.A.R.T. drive info table
-4. Make tables dynamic based on if data exists (hide tables that do not contain data)
+3. Make tables dynamic based on if data exists (hide tables that do not contain data)
-5. Be able to display more than 1 drive in "Drive partition status"
+4. Be able to display more than 1 drive in "Drive partition status"
-6. Make a dashboard section for quick information (&check; or &cross; for features)
+5. Make a dashboard section for quick information (&check; or &cross; for features)